qianglise/pykurs/content/profile.rst

 ``"nogil"``, ``"nopython"`` and ``"parallel"`` keys with boolean values to pass into the ``@jit`` decorator.
 If ``engine_kwargs`` is not specified, it defaults to ``{"nogil": False, "nopython": True, "parallel": False}`` unless otherwise specified.

-In terms of performance, **the first time a function is run using the Numba engine will be slow** as Numba will have some function compilation overhead.
-However, the JIT compiled functions are cached, and subsequent calls will be fast.
-In general, the Numba engine is performant with a larger amount of data points (e.g. 1+ million).